openl2m/openl2m/docs/switches.rst

 Several vendor specific MIB are supported at this time.

 * Cisco VTP MIB
-  Used for VLAN information on Cisco Switches
+  Used for VLAN information on Cisco Switches.

 * Cisco Extended PoE MIB
   Get enhanced PoE info on the switches that support it.